 Let’s be clear about one thing: home-cooked solids and convenience food are both healthy ways of feeding your baby.
-Home-cooked food is not necessarily better than convenience baby food out of jars or made up from powder.
+Preparing baby food yourself is not necessarily better than convenience baby food out of jars or made up from powder.
 When you prepare your own baby food, you need to use selected foods in the right combinations.
 That way, your baby will obtain all the essential nutrients required for healthy development.

 The advantages of convenience food